 -Ishnaan/cold showers – a bit harsh.

 -Exercises or pranayama that overstimulate and energise, like breath of fire.
-A light breath of fire is OK in the first three months.
 Check with your doctor/ see how your body feels.
 Your pulse shouldn’t exceed 140 bpm, so keep your practice slow and steady.

 -After the fourth month, savasana can be done lying on the side.